(known around the world as "The Land of Smiles") is a thriving

 Beaches,miles of them, are everywhere.

-Recommended excursions from Udon Thani
+Recommended excursions in/around Udon Thani

 *Ban Chiang (group participation required) a